victoriacheng15/victoriacheng15.vercel.app/src/content/post/unleashing-your-limitless-potential-from-the-limitless-book.md

 1. Adopt a growth mindset: the book emphasizes the importance of cultivating a growth mindset, which involves believing in the ability to learn and grow continuously.
 By adopting a growth mindset, individuals can overcome limiting beliefs.

-   - Instead of thinking, “I am not good at math”, you say “I may not be good at math yet, but with practice and dedication, I can improve my skills.
+   - Instead of thinking, `I am not good at math`, you say `I may not be good at math yet, but with practice and dedication, I can improve my skills`.

 2. Optimize learning techniques: the book explores various learning techniques and strategies that enhance memory, speed up learning, and improve comprehension.
 These techniques include visualization exercises, mind mapping, and other memory-enhancing methods.